-Our Board of Directors adopted our Non-Employee Director Compensation Policy for our non-employee directors, as amended and restated in April 2021 and April 2022.
-The Non-Employee Director Compensation Policy provides that our non-employee directors receive the following compensation for service on our Board of Directors:
+Our Board of Directors adopted the Non-Employee Director Compensation Policy (the "Director Compensation Policy") for our non-employee directors, as amended and restated in April 2021 and April 2022.
+In September 2023, to bring the non-employee director compensation program in line with the practices of our peer group, our Compensation Committee approved updates to the policy to increase both the initial appointment and the annual equity grants to our non-employee directors (such updated policy, the "Updated Director Compensation Policy").
+No changes were made to the cash compensation in connection with the September 2023 updates.
+The Updated Director Compensation Policy provides that our non-employee directors receive the following compensation for service on our Board of Directors:

-- an annual cash retainer of \$50,000 for all non-employee directors other than the lead director/Chair of our Board of Directors; - an annual cash retainer of \$80,000 for lead director/the Chair of our Board of Directors; - an additional annual cash retainer of \$15,000, \$12,000, and \$10,000 for service as Chair of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively; - an additional annual cash retainer of \$7,500, \$6,000 and \$5,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively (other than for as the chair for any such committee);
+- an annual cash retainer of \$50,000 for all non-employee directors other than the lead director/Chair of our Board of Directors; - an annual cash retainer of \$80,000 for lead director/the Chair of our Board of Directors;

-- an appointment option grant, upon the date of a new non-employee director's initial election or appointment, to purchase 130,000 shares of our common stock, vesting in 36 equal monthly installments measured from the date the non-employee director is first elected or appointed to our Board of Directors, subject to the non-employee director's continued service on each applicable vesting date; and - an annual option grant, upon the date of each of our annual meeting of stockholders, to purchase 65,000 shares of our common stock, all of which shares vest on the earlier of (a) the date of the next annual meeting (or the date immediately prior to such date if the non-employee director's service as a director ends at such annual meeting due to the director's failure to be re-elected or the director not standing for re-election) or (b) the first anniversary of the date of grant, in each case subject to the non-employee director's continued service on each applicable vesting date.
+- an additional annual cash retainer of \$15,000, \$12,000, and \$10,000 for service as Chair of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively; - an additional annual cash retainer of \$7,500, \$6,000 and \$5,000 for service as a member of the Audit Committee, Compensation Committee and the Nominating and Corporate Governance Committee, respectively (other than for as the chair for any such committee); - an appointment option grant, upon the date a new non-employee director is first elected or appointed to our Board of Directors, to purchase the lesser of (i) shares of common stock calculated to have a Black-Scholes value of \$500,000 on the date of grant, rounded to the nearest whole number; and (ii) 260,000 shares of common stock, such grant vesting in 36 equal monthly installments measured from the date the non-employee director is first elected or appointed to our Board of Directors, subject to the non-employee director's continued service on each applicable vesting date; and - an annual option grant, upon the date of each of our annual meeting of stockholders, to purchase the lesser of (i) shares of common stock calculated to have a Black-Scholes value of \$300,000 on the date of grant, rounded to the nearest whole number; and (ii) 130,000 shares of common stock, all of which shares vest on the earlier of (a) the date of the next annual meeting (or the date immediately prior to such date if the non-employee director's service as a director ends at such annual meeting due to the director's failure to be re-elected or the director not standing for re-election) or (b) the first anniversary of the date of grant, in each case subject to the non-employee director's continued service on each applicable vesting date.